 - 2 green onion sprigs, chopped

 - Preheat dutch oven, large deep skillet or heavy bottom stainless steel pot on medium-high heat.
-Add 2 tsp olive oil, 5 garlic cloves and broccolini.
-Cook for 4 - 5 minutes, stirring every 45 seconds or until garlic and broccolini get a nice char on each side.
-Add lemon juice, 1/4 tsp salt, 1/4 tsp black pepper, stir and transfer to a medium bowl.
+Add 1 tbsp oil, 5 garlic cloves and broccolini.
+Cook for 4 – 5 minutes, stirring every 45 seconds or until garlic and broccolini get a nice char on each side.
+Add lemon juice, salt and pepper; stir and transfer to a medium bowl.
 Set aside.